Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Discussion

 Second, the noise model is doubly simplified: (a) depolarization is applied globally rather than as gate-level noise with hardware-specific connectivity, crosstalk, or readout errors; and (b) it is simulated via a pure-state approximation that underestimates shot-to-shot variance.
 Additionally, the sign of the inner product overlap is obtained from the exact statevector rather than from a Hadamard test~\cite{Buhrman2001} (see also Sec.~\ref{sec:sign_recovery}), and numerical gradients [Eq.~\eqref{eq:numerical_gradient}] are used instead of the parameter-shift rule~\cite{Mitarai2018,Schuld2019gradients} required on hardware.
 On a quantum device, finite differences with $\epsilon = 10^{-5}$ would be overwhelmed by shot noise; the parameter-shift rule evaluates gradients at finite parameter shifts that are robust to measurement noise.
 Since the merged encoding alters the circuit structure (amplitude encoding of an $n(d+1)$-dimensional vector versus a $(d+1)$-dimensional vector), the parameter-shift rules would involve different circuit depths and qubit counts, potentially affecting gradient variance.
 A hardware-compatible gradient analysis of the merged circuit remains an open problem.
+To probe the intermediate noise regime, we additionally tested $N_{\mathrm{shots}} = 10{,}000$ across all 10 configurations (16 seeds each).
+At this higher shot budget, the MSE remains in the 2.2--3.9 range (compared to 2.1--3.9 at 1000 shots), indicating that 10$\times$ more shots provides only marginal improvement in learning signal; 8 of 10 configurations are non-significant ($p > 0.05$), with 2 significant cases consistent with the Type~I error rate.
+The mean $|r| = 0.37$ is slightly larger than at 1000 shots ($|r| = 0.22$), suggesting that the increased measurement precision reveals slightly more seed-to-seed variability, but without systematic direction.
+Still higher budgets ($10^5$--$10^6$) were not tested due to computational cost.
 These simplifications mean that the noise-condition results should be interpreted qualitatively.

 Third, while the 10-class OvA experiment (Table~\ref{tab:mc_mnist}) provides a more meaningful benchmark than the binary task, both the test set size ($N_{\mathrm{test}} = 50$) and class imbalance (digit~3 has only 1 test sample) limit the reliability of per-class accuracy estimates.
 Extension to higher-resolution datasets and larger test sets would strengthen the conclusions.
+Additionally, the use of MSE rather than cross-entropy loss for classification follows the original CCQKAN protocol~\cite{ChebyshevQKAN2024} but is suboptimal for classification tasks; the choice of loss function may interact differently with the merged encoding and warrants investigation.